ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 ### Refactor to reusable code

- The current solution works great when I'm retrieving a person but usually I have more features and `When` steps that need this kind of error handling logic.
-Also, the `Then the error '<message>' should be raised` step is really generic but can't be reused over multiple step classes because of the use of the `_actualException` instance field.
+ The current solution works great when I'm retrieving a person but I usually have more features and `When` steps that need this kind of error handling logic.
+Also, the `Then the error '<message>' should be raised` step is generic but can't be reused over multiple step classes because of the use of the `_actualException` instance field.

 To fix this I've created a generic `ErrorDriver` class following the [Driver pattern](https://docs.specflow.org/projects/specflow/en/latest/Guides/DriverPattern.html) described in the SpecFlow documentation.
 This class can catch and track exceptions and has a few helper methods for validation.